Wangshengyang2004/GPT3.5-api-plugin-for-Stable-Diffusion-Webui/README.md

 # GPT3.5-api-plugin-for-Stable-Diffusion-Webui
-### My intention to create this plugin is because current there is no other plugins can act as a small widget in Stabel Diffusion WebUI
+### My intention to create this plugin is because currently there is no other plugins can act as a small widget in Stabel Diffusion WebUI
 Main function of this plugin is to give you access to Chatgpt 3.5 using API built-in.
 I have completed basic functionalities.

 ![Demo](https://github.com/Wangshengyang2004/GPT3.5-api-plugin-for-Stable-Diffusion-Webui/blob/main/example.png)